When your dog won’t come back when called

 Set your dog up to win – practice recall training in many environments on a long line, so that you can control the outcome.

-Remember, practice makes permanent.
-Make sure that what is being practiced is what you want the end result to look like.
 Are you practicing a perfect recall because you are the one in charge, or are you allowing your dog to practice ignoring you?
 What you allow is what you’ll get.

 If you need help with recall training, visit dogmatters.com and fill in the contact form to arrange a one on one training session.